SisyphusMD/archiver/README.md

 - **Automated Rotation**: Implements smart backup rotation policies to manage storage effectively.
 - **Easy Restoration**: Restore script provided to get up and running again quickly after data loss.
 - **Notifications**: Receive notifications via Pushover for successful backup completions, as well as any errors the script encounters.
 No more silent failures.
 Plan to support further notifcation services in the future.
-- **Multiple Storage Backends Supported**: Currently support SFTP and B2 storage backends via duplicacy.
+- **Multiple Storage Backends Supported**: Currently support SFTP, B2, and S3 storage backends via duplicacy.
 Plan to add further backend support in the future.

 ## Getting Started